Posted on behalf of Stephens, Anderson & Cummings on Oct 06, 2015 in Personal Injury

 Even if you and your children are not able to participate in a local event, talk to your child about the importance of pedestrian safety and share with them the important tips above to ensure they are safe when walking in the community.

-The attorneys at Stephens, Anderson & Cummings encourage everyone to be safe when walking to school or simply out in the community.
-We have seen first-hand the devastation that can happen in a pedestrian accident and are prepared to help you get the justice you deserve.
+The injury attorneys at Stephens, Anderson & Cummings encourage everyone to be safe when walking to school or simply out in the community.
+Our auto accident lawyers have seen first-hand the devastation that can happen in a pedestrian accident and are prepared to help you get the justice you deserve.
 Lets Win This.